b-venter/Matrix-Docker-install/README.md

 ssh_authorized_keys:
   - ssh-rsa AAA...
 ```
   Note that the file must include the *#cloud-config*.
-You can find your ssh keys by running the command `cat ~/.ssh/id_rsa.pub`.
+You can find your local machine's ssh keys by running the command `cat ~/.ssh/id_rsa.pub`.
 3. Boot from the downloaded RancherOS iso.
-When it starts up you will be autmatically logged.
+When it starts up you will be automatically logged in.
 4. Before commencing with the install, copy the **cloud-config.yml** file.
-I use `wget` to download it from a web server (obviously you would not leave it thereonce you have downloaded it!!).
+I use `wget` to download it from a web server (obviously you would not leave it there once you have downloaded it!!).
 5. Now the install can commence.
 Run `sudo ros install -c cloud-config.yml -d /dev/sda` to install to disk.
 Once it reboots, you can no longer log in via the console, but need to use SSH (hence the reason you had to copy the file across).
    There are ways of setting a password.
 Just use Google...

-## First step - create the network
+#### First step - create the network
 Use the command `docker network create web` to create the network called "web".
 (See diagram above).

  # 3. DNS Setup